Calculators and Tools from Student Financial Services

-- iGrad: iGrad is your personal financial fitness tool.
-Log in today for customized content and planning tools or check out the public site for tons of equally useful information!
+- MAX by AccessLex: MAX is your personal financial fitness tool.
+Log in today for customized content and planning tools created expressly for law students.

 - Smart About Money: Look through this site for a number of useful worksheets and free courses related not just to finance but also to your personal well-being.

-- Balance: Balance is a free program available to all students through the Harvard University Employee Credit Union.
+- Greenpath: Greenpath is a free program available to all students through the Harvard University Employee Credit Union.
 In addition to online resources, the program also offers a free info line Monday-Saturday for budgeting and debt counseling.